 Parasol’s Bar located in the Irish Channel celebrates the holiday with a blowout party throughout an entire block of the neighborhood.
-On both Saturday, March 11, 2017 and Friday, March 17, 2017 green beer, local flavors and even -leprechauns- crowd the area from 10 a.m. to 8 p.m.
+The St. Patrick's Day Parade should be held on Saturday, March 16, 2024.
+See their website for latest updates.
+They could have changed or cancelled it after we last updated this page.
+Festival with green beer, local flavors and even -leprechauns- crowd the area from 10 a.m. to 8 p.m.

-Annunciation Square holds another block party on Friday, March 17, 2017 to benefit St. Michael’s Special School.
+Annunciation Square holds another block party on benefit St. Michael’s Special School.
 From 10 a.m. to 6 p.m. arts and crafts, local eats, wine, beer, Irish music and dancers will fill the playground to commemorate the holiday.

-For more information about St. Patrick’s Day festivities, visit www.irishchannelno.org.
+For more information about St. Patrick’s Day festivities, visit the parade's website

 If it is a cold day, bring a warm hat, warm gloves, and warm shoes.
 For a sunny day, you’ll want to bring sunglasses, suntan lotion, and a hat.
 The parade goes on rain, shine or snow.